jscs-dev/node-jscs/OVERVIEW.md

 ```
 jscs path[ path[...]] --preset=jquery
 ```

+In order to add/remove preset rules you will need to create a `.jscsrc` config file.

 ### `--reporter` (`-r`)
 `jscs` itself provides six reporters: `checkstyle`, `console`, `inline`, `inlinesingle`, `junit` and `text`.